When does a female dog first come into heat?

 Are there any other advantages to spaying?

 Spaying your female dog will ensure that she does not experience the complications of false pregnancy.
-False pregnancies mimic true pregnancies and result in abnormal behaviors and increased risk of pyometra (uterine infection) and mastitis (mammary infection).
+False pregnancies mimic true pregnancies and result in abnormal behaviors, as well as an increased risk of pyometra (uterine infection) and mastitis (mammary infection).

-Pyometra refers to infection of the uterus ("womb").
+Pyometra refers to infection of the uterus.
 This is a serious and potentially life-threatening condition in un-spayed females, and the risk of pyometra increases with age.
 Spaying (ovariohysterectomy) eliminates the risk of this condition.

 Breast cancer (mammary neoplasia)

 Spaying a female dog prior to the first heat cycle reduces her risk of developing breast cancer to less than 0.5%, according to most experts.
+A female that goes through one heat cycle has an 8% chance of developing mammary cancer, and a dog that goes through two heat cycles has a 26% chance of developing mammary cancer.
 The earlier a female is spayed, the less risk she has of developing the number one form of cancer in dogs – breast cancer.

 Medical control of estrus